Below you will find answers to the most common questions we hear from guests.

 We do not accept cash any longer to minimise the risk of transmitting any disease through the handling of coins and notes.
 Cards only please.

 We recommend children wear long sleeved tops that can tuck in, long trousers and socks.
-With the exception of the trampolines, shoes must be worn; no open toed sandals or slip on shoes.
-Trainers are ideal.
+With the exception of the trampolines, shoes must be worn; no open-toed sandals or slip on shoes.
+Trainers are required if you wish to use the climbing zone.

 We have facilities designed for 0 to 12 year olds.
 The under 5s have their own separate area.